hannahshader/HiLabSuite/DOCUMENT.md

 The output of plugin suite will be files that contains both the original transcription data and the markers added throughout analysis, properly formatted based on the specifications of the given output.
-Currently, this suite outputs in CSV, Text, CHAT, and XML formats.
+Currently, this suite outputs in CSV, Text, XML, and CHAT formats.

 ## Layer00
 Layer00 is responsible for the construction and implementation of the data